ryjen/ryjen.github.io/content/post/dead-triplets.md

 Jungians see depression as a balance and healing of the psyche or a signal of something profoundly wrong.

-And the use of imagination or art to activate
+The use of imagination or art to activate

-unconscious repressed material into consciousness.
+unconscious repressed material into consciousness

+helps the psyche heal and move on.

 ---